-One of my biggest frustrations and dilemmas in life has always been the question of why some people are able to easily try new things and succeed and why other’s don’t.
+One of my biggest frustrations and dilemmas in life has always been the question of why some people are able to easily try new things and succeed and why others don’t.
 It was clear to me that ability wasn’t the issue.

-since having investigated into it, I understood that all of us had an equal amount of potential and ability and that the only thing that separated us was our belief systems.
+since having investigated it, I understood that all of us had an equal amount of potential and ability and that the only thing that separated us was our belief systems.

-While that seems obvious, what I often overlooked was a crucial piece of the puzzle, which played an important factor to a person’s ability to get things done effectively regardless of how motivated they actually were.
+While that seems obvious, what I often overlooked was a crucial piece of the puzzle, which played an important factor in a person’s ability to get things done effectively regardless of how motivated they actually were.
 And that missing piece was ‘Mental Health’.
 So just how important is it to focus on your Mental Health?